 The independent verification of this vital service by CARES is described in the Table below:

 Strengths of CARES Scheme covering Fabricators

-Provides a system by which a Fabricator must operate in order to be CARES approved.
+Provides a system by which a Fabricator must operate in order to be CARES certified.
 This includes:

 • Receipt, In-process and Final inspection of reinforcement

 • Stock control